Influencer: Origins

+The word influencer in its general sense of a person or thing that exerts influence, is attested in historical sources at least since the 17th century.
+The Oxford English Dictionary (OED) gives 1664 as the earliest example of usage and cites a sentence from Henry More's A Modest Enquiry into the Mystery of Iniquity: "The head and influencer of the whole Church".

 The origins of online influencing can be traced back to the emergence of digital blogs and platforms in the early 2000s.
 Nevertheless, recent studies demonstrate that Instagram, an application with more than one billion users, harbors the majority of the influencer demographic.
 These individuals are sometimes referred to as "Instagrammers" or "Instafamous".
 A crucial aspect of influencing is their association with sponsors.
 The 2015 debut of Vamp, a company that links influencers with sponsorships, transformed the landscape of influencing.

 There is much debate about whether social media influencers can be considered celebrities, as their path to fame is often less traditional and arguably easier.
 Melody Nouri addressed the differences between the two types in her article "The Power of Influence: Traditional Celebrities vs Social Media Influencer".
 Nouri asserts that social media platforms have a greater negative impact on young, impressionable audiences in comparison with traditional media such as magazines, billboards, advertisements, and tabloids featuring celebrities.
 Online, it is thought to be simpler to manipulate an image and lifestyle in such a way that viewers are more susceptible to believing it.

 One theory considers the former American First Lady Eleanor Roosevelt (1884–1962) to be the "original media influencer."
 While she achieved celebrity in her role as First Lady, she built a global personal brand as a wise, informative, trustworthy American woman.
 Her voice was her own, unrestricted by political advisors and powerful men, and with it, Roosevelt exerted unprecedented social and cultural influence in radio, print, public speaking, film, and television until she died.
 In one notable example, it may have been Roosevelt's television support of John F. Kennedy which nudged his "hairline victory" during the 1960 Presidential campaign.
 In another example, David Ogilvy paid Roosevelt more than a quarter of a million dollars in today's currency to make a TV commercial for Good Luck margarine (1959), in which Roosevelt also managed to mention world hunger.

 As a content creator, she wrote My Day, a popular daily newspaper column that ran nationwide for twenty-six years.
 Like a social media post, My Day covered all aspects of her life, and in it Roosevelt often recommended movies, books, and products that she admired.
 Roosevelt also had a hand in designing all three of her public affairs television shows.
 Unlike contemporary influencers, she was less motivated by a pay-to-play situation than by a desire to educate and inspire; but she did use her influence to benefit the entertainment industry careers of her children, and she welcomed the revenue that her influence bought, most of which was donated to charity.